 The Lakeside School Parents and Guardians Association (PGA) is made up of parents and guardians of current Lakeside students.
 The PGA's mission is to support Lakeside School by promoting a sense of community through activities and programs, facilitating communication within the Lakeside community, and supporting the school through various fundraising activities.
-The PGA has more than 20 programs and committees and over 80 parents and guardians on its working board.
+The PGA has more than 25 programs and committees and over 100 parents and guardians on its working board.

-The PGA office is on the northeast corner of the Upper School campus in a white house and is open to all.
+The PGA office is on the northeast corner of the Upper School campus and is open to all.